-Iterative incremental development cycle, generally represented with circles and spirals, represent the real pulse of a small creative team without any constrain.
+Iterative incremental development cycles, generally represented with circles and spirals, represent the real pulse of a small creative team without any constraint.
 Agile has structured these practices to provide the same benefits to larger teams.
-One thing though: circle and spirals show the rhythm but don't forget that Agile projects also have a start and an END!
-Actually, it's more about having a succession of small waterfall projects.
-Small enough to be easy to set and to achieve, large enough to demonstrate progression and allow driving correction..
+Circle and spirals show the rhythm, but it is important to remember that Agile projects also have a start and an END!
+It can be considered as a succession of small waterfall projects: small enough to be easy to set and to achieve, large enough to demonstrate progression and allow driving correction..
 Every single iteration is a mini V-model project adapted to Agile, and the collection of the whole makes the project become characteristically Agile.

-Pascal Jarry, founder of SolidCreativity in 2004 after he spent 20 years developing and managing video game development teams in 3 languages on 3 continents, remembers: « we were conversing with other managers during international conferences and we all had the same problems: Teams were growing, projects and technology were more complex, each attempt of structed organization was a disaster (yes, we tried the waterfall model on video games) and we were killing creativity, team motivation, gameplay and Xmas release dates...
+Pascal Jarry, founded SolidCreativity in 2004 after he spent 20 years developing and managing video game development teams in 3 languages on 3 continents.
+He remembers: « we were conversing with other managers during international conferences and we all had the same problems: Teams were growing, projects and technology were more complex, each attempt of structed organization was a disaster (yes, we tried the waterfall model on video games) and we were killing creativity, team motivation, gameplay and Xmas release dates...
 Adding structure at bad places, using V model for example, was really detrimental.
-We were also debating what was working for us and, guess what, it looks like Agile ;).
+We were also debating what was working for us and, guess what, it looks like Agile.
 So when our industrial clients were struggling with innovation projects, we decided to adapt our knowledge to their specific needs».

-Many approaches are designed to improve project management (and some do, in specific conditions).
-Lean, for example has similarities with Agile (visual management…) as they share a common ancestor; some people even announce that Lean is Agile (we don't).
-We must remember though, that Lean is designed to improve predictable or repeatable actions: you can Lean a production process.
-This makes Lean the perfect candidate to improve efficiently the projects being well managed with traditional project management (waterfall, V...), Lean is an ideal approach to improve the process further, eliminating wasteful inefficiencies.
+Many Continuous Improvement approaches are designed to improve project management (and some do, in specific conditions).
+Lean, for example has similarities with Agile (visual management…) as they share a common ancestor; some people even claim that Lean is Agile (we don't).
+Remember though that Lean techniques are designed to improve predictable or repeatable actions: it is straightforward to apply to a production process.
+Where projects are being well managed with traditional project management (waterfall, V...), Lean is an ideal approach to improve the process further, eliminating wasteful inefficiencies.
 Agile however works better for innovation projects and original creation, not so easy to control in a repeatable way.
-And just as we cannot ‘Lean’ everything, so we also cannot apply Agile everywhere everytime.
-As early as 2002, SolidCreativity studied the modifications to transpose The Agile method Scrum (100% software oriented) toward other industries.
-Our conclusion is that even Scrum (with our fine-tuning) can be used under some conditions:
+And just as we cannot ‘Lean’ everything, so we also cannot apply Agile everywhere, every time.

+From as early as 2002, SolidCreativity has studied the modifications to adapt Agile methods such as SCRUM (100% software oriented) toward other industries.
+Our findings were that Scrum (with our fine-tuning) can be used effectively under the right conditions:

 Domain is irrelevant (heavy industry, research, journalism…)

-It needs some effort but you won't regret it!
+It may need some effort but you won't regret it.

 For the organisation coaching the company:

-They must UNDERSTAND Agility, they must not stick to the dogma.
-Some parts are kept, some are adapted, and some are discarded
+They must UNDERSTAND the principles behind Agility; they must not just stick to the dogma.
+Some parts are kept, some are adapted, and some are discarded.

-You must adapt you pedagogy and examples, as we did, to transpose Agility for other audiences
+You must adapt your pedagogy and examples, as we did, to transpose Agility for other audiences.

-With the teams, you need a strong educator to explain (and not just present) the concepts, limits and advantages, and pray to exit the training room alive ;)
+With the work-teams, you need an experienced and engaging trainer to explain (and not just present) the concepts, limits and advantages.

-Agility is not only about Scrum; you must introduce a global Agile approach (mixed project management for example, not just tools/artefacts/meetings).
+Agility is not only about Scrum; you must illustrate a holistic Agile approach (hybrid / mixed project management for example, not just tools/artefacts/meetings).

 Companies like Google, Apple or Microsoft are Agile, of course, but many more companies such as ArcelorMittal or Airbus as well.
 This is the Airbus testimony on they innovation project method called SPRINT: Read the article and read their feedback on our Agile training.

-All the themes in this table must be introduced and explained one by one, directly to all the teammembers; Agility concepts are not easily understood or accepted when first met: Not by management, not by the teams either... this is very DIFFERENT from what we usually do.
+All the themes in this table must be introduced and explained in turn, directly to all the team members; Agility concepts are not easily understood or accepted when first met, neither by management, nor by the work- teams...
+This is very DIFFERENT from what we usually do.